Join our team

 About the role

-We are seeking a passionate, grounded, and imaginative full-time Learning Facilitator to join our team and work closely with tribe members aged 11–16.
+We are seeking a passionate, grounded, and imaginative part-time Learning Facilitator to join our

-This is an exciting opportunity to be part of genuine social change, where education is reimagined as collaborative, nature-based, and deeply human.
+genuine social change, where education is reimagined as collaborative, nature-based, and deeply

-You will work face-to-face four days per week, helping guide a learner-led, democratic, and creative space.
-Your role will combine education facilitation, emotional support, communitybuilding, land stewardship, and creative risk-taking, safeguarding, impact monitoring and measuring.
+You will work face-to-face four days per week, helping guide a learner-led, democratic, and

-Salary: £30,000 per annum
+Salary: £26,000 per annum pro rata

-Location: Barry / Wenvoe, Vale of Glamorgan, South Wales
+Location: Barry/Wenvoe, Vale of Glamorgan, South Wales

-Hours: Full time, in-person
+Hours: Part time, in-person

 Holidays: 6 weeks paid holiday per year

-Contract Type: Permanent (14-week probation period)
+Contract Type: Self employed with view to permanent (14-week probation period)

-Start Date: 5th September 2025
+Start Date: 8th December 2025

 Who We Are